UM-KEN1600/titan-space-odyssey-group15/README.md

 1. Using terminal/cmd navigate to the directory where the repository is

-2. When in the folder for the project write the following in the terminal
+2. When in the folder for the project write the following in the terminal/cmd
+    - javac -Xlint ./SolarSystem/Main.java

+2. Afterwards write the following command in the terminal/cmd
     - javac ./SolarSystem/Main.java

 3. Followed by